 The mystical experience is the force which moves one to science.
 It is transitory.
 The mysticism dissolves into Science and then bears fruit as Engineering.
 Mysticism, as defined in my writing, is not transitory.
 It is continuous and thus hates Science.
 Without a mystery the mystic is no longer the priest.
 This is a Platonic epistemology.
 It is based upon faith, not upon reason.
 This is a necessity in Christianity, however in the majority of situations this faith is based upon nebulous reasoning.
 With lawyer-like skill its factors change meaning depending upon their position in space, time, or “attitude”.
 Platonic reasoning is ultimately totalitarian.”
 (Eric P Dollard, The Theory of Anti-Relativity)

-An example of the way the system tries to maintain the illusion was last year’s ‘gravity waves.’
+An example of the way the system tries to maintain the illusion was the detection ‘gravity waves.’
 Any opportunity is seized on in the media to announce confirmation of the genius of Einstein.
 In fact the 2016 observations were no mystery or puzzle to plasma theorists, representing phenomena which had been explained by electro-magnetism eighty years earlier.
+As for the oxymoron ‘first image of a black hole’ in 2019, the contradiction implicit in that phrase tells you all you need to know about the wildly improvisational history of black hole theories.

-What will scientists in the future make of this hallucinatory orgy of speculation?
-It will seem a darkly superstitious and benighted era, its cosmology chaotic, disconnected, and bleakly entropic.
+What will scientists in the future make of this surreal circus?
+This will seem a darkly superstitious and benighted era, its cosmology chaotic, disconnected, and bleakly entropic.
 The universe exploded out of nothing, evolved precariously through accretion and collision, and will wind down again into deadness and darkness.
-Anything contradicting this depressed, etiolated vision of cosmic ennui is condemned as heresy and blasphemy.
+Anything contradicting this etiolated vision of cosmic ennui is condemned as heresy and blasphemy.

 The suppression of aether physics has had dire consequences for 20th century science; the pound of flesh it cuts from electrical science is the heart itself.
 The work of aether and plasma theorists cannot be discussed in professional journals.
 Anything that refutes the mutually exclusive dogmas of Relativity or Quantum Mechanics will not be considered.
 Meanwhile Einstein continues to be promoted as the untouchable saint of the church of incomprehensible theories, designed to keep people in a primitive unscientific state.